In this section

 Some vision impaired people may not easily relate to distance information given in feet or metres.
 Distance information described in terms of the number of steps may be more familiar but there are factors to be considered.
 The length of each step may vary based on the person’s height and how tired they are feeling.
 Even if the calibration of someone’s step length is accurate, it has been reported in research studies that it is demanding for an individual to count or memorise the number of steps required.

 In enclosed environments such a railway station, distance information may not be needed.
 Instead, reassuring feedback can be sufficient in order to make a vision impaired person feel secure that they are moving in the right direction or that they are approaching the next landmark on their route.
-However, in large open areas a rough estimation of the distance that they will be travelling before the next instruction might make them feel more comfortable.

 1.6 Provide an instruction at every decision making point